Modular proximal optimization for multidimensional total-variation regularization: Introduction

 The anisotropic TV regularizers $\tvell_1^{\oned}$ and $\tvell_{1,1}^{\twod}$ arise in image denoising and deconvolution~\citep{DahlTV10}, in the fused-lasso~\citep{fl}, in logistic fused-lasso~\citep{kolar}, in change-point detection~\citep{harLev10}, in graph-cut based image segmentation~\citep{chaDar09}, in submodular optimization~\citep{jegBac13}; see also the related work in~\citep{vert}.
 This broad applicability and importance of anisotropic TV is the key motivation towards developing carefully tuned proximity operators.

-Isotropic TV regularization arises frequently in image denoising and signal processing, and quite a few TV-based denoising algorithms exist~\citep[see e.g.]{ZhuTVAlg08}.
-Most TV-based methods, however, use the standard ROF model~\citep{RudinTV92}.
-There are also several methods tailored to anisotropic TV, e.g., those developed in the context of fused-lasso~\citep{frHaHoTi07,liuYe10}, graph-cuts~\citep{chaDar09}, ADMM-style approaches~\citep{Combettes09,BoydTV}, or fast methods based on dynamic programming~\citep{dpTV} or KKT conditions analysis~\citep{fastTV}.
+There is a rich literature of methods tailored to anisotropic TV, e.g., those developed in the context of fused-lasso~\citep{frHaHoTi07,liuYe10}, graph-cuts~\citep{chaDar09}, ADMM-style approaches~\citep{Combettes09,BoydTV}, or fast methods based on dynamic programming~\citep{dpTV} or KKT conditions analysis~\citep{fastTV}.
 However, it seems that anisotropic TV norms other than $\ell_1$ has not been studied much in the literature, although recognized as a form of Sobolev semi-norms~\citep{pontow09}.

-Previously, \citet{vogel} suggested a Newton approach for TV; they smoothed the objective, but noted that it leads to numerical difficulties.
-In contrast, we directly solve the nonsmooth problem.
-Recently, \citet{liuYe10} presented tuned algorithms for $\tvell_1^{\oned}$-proximity based on a careful ``restart'' heuristic; their methods show strong empirical performance but do not extend easily to \mbox{higher-D} TV.
-Our Newton-type methods outperform the tuned methods of~\citep{liuYe10}, and fit nicely in a general algorithmic framework that allows tackling the harder two- and \mbox{higher-D} TV problems.
-The gains obtained are especially prominent for 2D fused-lasso, for which previously~\citet{frHaHoTi07} presented a coordinate descent approach that turns out to be slower.
+For 1D-TV and for the particular $\ell_1$ norm, there exist several direct methods that are exceptionally fast.
+We treat this problem in detail in Section~\ref{sec:tvl1}, and hence refer the reader to that section for discussion of closely related work on fast solvers.
+We note here, however, that in contrast to many of the previous fast solvers, our solvers allow weights, a capability that can be very important in applications~\citep{jegBac13}.

-Recently, \citet{splitbreg} presented a so-called ``Split-Bregman'' (SB) method that applies directly to 2D-TV.
+Regarding 2D-TV, \citet{splitbreg} presented a so-called ``Split-Bregman'' (SB).
 It turns out that this method is essentially a variant of the well-known ADMM method.
-In contrast to our 2D approach, the SB strategy followed by \citet{splitbreg} is to rely on $\ell_1$-soft thresholding substeps instead of 1D-TV substeps.
+In contrast to the 2D approach presented here, the SB strategy followed by \citet{splitbreg} is to rely on $\ell_1$-soft thresholding substeps instead of 1D-TV substeps.
 From an implementation viewpoint, the SB approach is somewhat simpler, but not necessarily more accurate.
 Incidentally, sometimes such direct ADMM approaches turn out to be less effective than ADMM methods that rely on more complex 1D-TV prox-operators~\citep{ramdas}.

-For 1D-TV, there exist several direct methods that are exceptionally fast.
-We treat the 1D-TV problem in detail in Section~\ref{sec:1d}, hence refer the reader to that section for discussion of closely related work on fast 1D-TV solvers.
-We note here, however, that in contrast to all previous fast solvers, our 1D-TV solver allows weights, a capability that can be very important in applications~\citep{jegBac13}.

-It is tempting to assume that existing isotropic algorithms, such as the state-of-the-art PDHG~\citep{ZhuTVAlg08} method, can be easily adapted to our problems.
-But this is not true.
-PDHG requires fine-tuning of its parameters, and to obtain fast performance its authors apply non-trivial adaptive rules that fail on our anisotropic model.
-In stark contrast, our solvers do not require \emph{any parameter tuning}; the default values work across a wide spectrum of inputs.